Senate expected to vote to approve government funding to avert shutdown

 This time around, neither party wants to be blamed for a shutdown -- especially so close to the consequential November midterm elections where control of Congress is at stake and as Democrats and Republicans are both trying to make their case to voters that they should be in the majority.
 Lawmakers up for reelection are also eager to finish up work on Capitol Hill so they can return to their home states to campaign.

-In addition to money to keep government agencies afloat, the short-term funding measure unveiled earlier this week provides around $12 billion for Ukraine as it continues to face Russian military attack, and would require the Pentagon to report on how US dollars have been spent there.
+In addition to money to keep government agencies afloat, the short-term funding measure unveiled earlier this week provides around $12 billion for Ukraine as it continues to counter Russia's invasion of the country, and would require the Pentagon to report on how US dollars have been spent there.
 The aid to Ukraine is a bipartisan priority.

 The continuing resolution also would extend an expiring FDA user fee program for five years.